swcarpentry/r-novice-gapminder/01-rstudio-intro.md

 x = 1/40
 ~~~

-But this is much less common among R users.
-The most important thing is to
+You should be **be consistent** with the operator you use.
+The `<-` is
-**be consistent** with the operator you use.
-There are occasionally places
+the most common symbol used in the community for assigning a value to
-where it is less confusing to use `<-` than `=`, and it is the most common
+a variable, so the standard recommendation is to use it.
+We will also
-symbol used in the community.
-So the recommendation is to use `<-`.
+see that there are contexts where `=` is appropriate.

 #### Managing your environment